Academic Advising

 Appointment Booking System

-Academic advising is available to students virtually through video conferencing or by phone.
-Appointments are generally available from 9AM - 4PM from Monday through Friday.
+Business hours are 9AM - 4PM from Monday through Friday.
 If you are in another time zone and would like to meet outside the hours currently available, please contact us at psychsso@berkeley.edu and we will do our best to accommodate your schedule request.

 • Student Services Team